As you write, keep these simple guidelines (care of Nielsen Norman Group) in mind:

 Visualize and speak to your audience directly.

 As you’d have a conversation face-to-face across a table with a friend, your content should use the same language and experience.
-Who are you talking to?
-Direct your language to a defined audience.
+Ask yourself: Who are you talking to?
+Use language tailored to a defined audience.

 Avoid jargon and slang.
-Aim to write for an 8th-grade reading level or below to reach more people and make content easier to translate across languages and reading abilities.
+Aim for an 8th-grade reading level or below to make your content accessible to a broader audience and easier to translate across languages and reading abilities

 Simple = scannable.

-When writing content for the web, use available tools including subheads – H2s, H3s, H4s, etc. – and bulleted lists to call out specific content, where needed.
-Keep each page to one topic per page, ideally.
+When writing for the web, use tools like subheads (H2s, H3s, H4s) and bulleted lists to highlight specific points as needed.
+Ideally, keep each page focused on one topic.

 Less is more.
-Short sentences and short paragraphs are easier to digest on smaller devices like smartphones and tablets.
-Aim for 20 words or fewer in a sentence.
-If necessary, cut your copy in half, then cut it again.
+Short sentences and paragraphs are easier to digest on small screens like smartphones and tablets.
+Aim for sentences of 20 words or fewer.
+If necessary, cut your content in half—and then cut it again.

-Every marketing copy we produce should lead users to the desired action, whether it’s helping them complete a task, attend an event, or call an office for more information.
+Every piece of marketing copy should guide users toward a specific action, whether it’s completing a task, attending an event, or calling for more information.

 Did you know ServiceNow offers a wealth of resources on accessibility best practices?
 Explore our knowledge base to find a library of articles designed to help you create inclusive digital experiences